stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 namespace/demo created
 ```

->**Note:** YAML files used in this tutorial are stored in [docs/examples/guides/advanced-use-case/cross-cluster-backup](/docs/examples/guides/advanced-use-case/cross-cluster-backup) directory of [stashed/docs](https://github.com/stashed/docs) repository.
+>**Note:** YAML files used in this tutorial can be found [here](https://github.com/stashed/docs/examples/guides/advanced-use-case/cross-cluster-backup).

 Install `Stash` in your `prod` cluster following the steps [here](/docs/setup/README.md).

-## Configure Backup

-Now, we are going to configure backup for volumes of a Deployment in the `prod` cluster.
-We will deploy a Deployment with 3 replicas.
-We will generate some sample data in it.
-Then, we are going to configure backup for this Deployment using Stash.

-### Deploy Deployment
+### Deploy Workload

-Let's deploy a Deployment in the `prod` cluster at the beginning.
+Let's deploy a Deployment and an associated PVC in the `prod` cluster at the beginning.
 This Deployment will automatically generate sample data in the `/source/data` directory.

 Below are the YAMLs of the Deployment and PVC that we are going to create,